Grantor letter sample 2025

 2. Begin by entering the 'Account Name' and 'Trust I.D.
 Number' at the top of the form.
 Ensure these details are accurate as they identify your trust.

 3. Fill in the 'Grantor' section with the beneficiary's name and address.
-This is crucial for tax identification purposes.
+This information is crucial for tax reporting purposes.

-5. Proceed to enter income details such as accrued market discount interest, other interest income, and dividend income in their respective fields.
-Follow any specific instructions provided next to each field.
+5. Proceed to enter income details such as accrued market discount interest and other interest income in their respective fields.
+Follow instructions provided for where to report these amounts on your U.S. Income Tax Return.

 7. Review all entries for accuracy before saving or exporting your completed document for submission.